 “I had fourth-division feet and a first-division head”, said a younger Jurgen Klopp in the days when he was managing Borussia Dortmund FC.
 And since his managerial career began in 2001, he’s shown just what that first-division head can do.
-He secured promotion to the Bundesliga for Mainz 05, won consecutive league titles for Borussia Dortmund – upsetting German top dog Bayern Munich – and, most recently, took Liverpool close to winning the 2018-19 Premier League title, not to mention a Champions League win the same year.
+He secured promotion to the Bundesliga for Mainz 05, won consecutive league titles for Borussia Dortmund – upsetting German top dog Bayern Munich – and, most recently, took Liverpool to a 2018-19 Champions League title, as well as to victory in the 2019-20 Premier League - the club’s first win in this competition.

 There’s no denying the man’s managerial prowess - but what is it that makes him so successful?
 Here, we’ve spoken to two Vistage chairs (and football fans) to find out what business leaders can learn from Liverpool’s “Normal One”.